 20. With the stem relaxed, cut off the excess, leaving 1/8" (3mm) remaining above the tread surface.

 21. The tire is now ready to return to service.

-TECH Security Coat #738 and Butyl Liner Repair Sealer #739 are designed to replace the inner liner that was removed during the buffing process and promote better air retention.
+MOR Security Coat #738MOR is designed to replace the inner liner that was removed during the buffing process and promote better air retention.